-- 225.1.
-The concept of LDM applies only to qualification for exemption from the requirements for Type C packages in the air transport mode. - 225.2.
-LDM has properties such that it will not give rise to significant potential releases or exposures.
+225.1.
+The concept of LDRM applies only to qualification for exemption from the requirements for Type C packages in the air transport mode.

+225.2.
+LDRM has properties such that it will not give rise to significant potential releases or exposures.
 Even when subjected to high velocity impact and thermal environments, only a limited fraction of the material will become airborne.
-Potential radiation exposure from inhalation of airborne material by persons in the vicinity of an accident would be very limited. - 225.3.
-The LDM criteria are derived in consistency with other safety criteria in the Transport Regulations, as well as on the basis of established methods to demonstrate acceptable radiological consequences.
-The Transport Regulations require that the performance of low dispersible material be demonstrated without taking any credit for the Type B(U) or Type B(M) package in which it is transported. - 225.4.
-LDM may be the radioactive material itself, in the form of an indispersible solid, or a high integrity sealed capsule containing the radioactive material, in which the encapsulated material acts essentially as an indispersible solid.
-Powders and powder-like materials cannot qualify as low dispersible material.
+Potential radiation exposure from inhalation of airborne material by persons in the vicinity of an accident would be very limited.

+225.3.
+The LDRM criteria are derived in consistency with other safety criteria in the Transport Regulations, as well as on the basis of established methods to demonstrate acceptable radiological consequences.
+The Transport Regulations require that the performance of LDRM be demonstrated without taking any credit for the Type B(U) or Type B(M) package in which it is transported.

+225.4.
+LDRM may be the radioactive material itself, in the form of an indispersible solid, or a high integrity sealed capsule containing the radioactive material, in which the encapsulated material acts essentially as an indispersible solid.
+Powders and powder-like materials cannot qualify as LDRM.